 - Don’t waste their time and don’t underestimate them.

 Trust is essential to all relationships and may require more effort to sustain with Millennials.
-If there are doubts, your competitors are just a click away… move over baby boomers, the new majority has things figured out just fine, thanks.
+If there are doubts, your competitors are just a click away… move over baby boomers, the new majority will have things figured out just fine, thanks.

 Click here to subscribe to receive our regular Focus articles.